2018 Franco-Ontarian Black Thursday: La Résistance protests

 After Simard's defection, with rumours of more Progressive Conservative MPPs crossing the floor, the government announced that it would be introducing legislation to raise the threshold for a party to gain recognized party status in the Legislative Assembly from 8 MPPs to 12.
 While sitting as an independent, Simard was blocked from speaking in a parliamentary session in early December by Progressive Conservative MPPs after the Liberals had offered her one of their speaking slots to raise the matter of the cuts, as the switch required unanimous consent from the assembly.

 On 1 December 2018, a day of protests against the cuts was held across the province, with over 14 000 demonstrators taking part.
-The scale of the demonstrations was one of the largest in the history of Ontario and the largest in Franco-Ontarian history, surpassing the SOS Montfort protests two decades earlier.
+The scale of the demonstrations was one of the largest in the history of Ontario and the largest in Franco-Ontarian history, surpassing the S.O.S.
+Montfort protests two decades earlier.
 Some student groups, including the FESFO and RÉFO, had played a key role in organising the day's protests.

 On 6 December 2018, Franco-Ontarian singer Mélissa Ouimet released a remake of her song Personne ne pourra m'arrêter, featuring a number of other French-Canadian singers, to promote the protests.
 The protests also saw a significantly increased Franco-Ontarian presence on social media, with some groups on Facebook reporting an almost sevenfold increase in group members in the month after the government's announcement.

 In December, the federal Minister responsible for Official Languages Mélanie Joly announced that she had gotten in contact with Mulroney to indicate that the federal government was willing to step in and financially back the UOF.
 In early 2019, the Ford government announced that it would not be reapealing the law that created the UOF, but would not be financing the university either.
 Negotiations between the federal and provincial governments then picked up again in mid-2019.
 In September 2019, the governments of Ontario and Canada announced they had signed a memorandum of understanding, which would see both governments provide million to fund the institution over the following eight years.